Tessil/hopscotch-map/README.md

 A **benchmark** of `tsl::hopscotch_map` against other hash maps may be found [there](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).

 ### Key features
-- Header-only library, just include [src/hopscotch_map.h](src/hopscotch_map.h) to your project and you're ready to go.
+- Header-only library, just include [src/](src/) to your include path and you're ready to go.
 - Fast, see [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for move-only and non-default constructible key/value.
 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` for example as key parameter for `find`, see [example](https://github.com/Tessil/hopscotch-map#heterogeneous-lookup)).